-Now that we have helm ready, we can run the helm install command to install new chart.
+Now that we have helm ready, we can run the helm install command to install the new chart.
 Helm has options to find and install a chart, but the best way is to use one of the official

-Here in below example, we are going to install Prometheus monitoring kit.
+Here in the below example, we are going to install Prometheus monitoring kit.

 Helm will now launch the required pods for Prometheus monitoring kit.
-You can view list of deployed packages using
+You can view the list of deployed packages using

 Helm deploys all required pods, replication controllers and services.
 Use